PSG vs Arsenal prediction and betting odds on 2026 Champions League final

-The Super 6 quest continues with three Championship matches and three Premier League fixtures this Tuesday and Wednesday.
-Have a look at our predictions for round 50, as these games will surely bring plenty of excitement and drama, whichever club you support.
+The Super 6 quest continues with six Premier League matches this weekend.
+Have a look at our predictions for round 53, as these games will surely bring plenty of excitement and drama, whichever club you support.

 Super 6 is a completely free game where you try to predict the scores of six selected football matches.
 Usually, these are six Premier League games played over the weekend, but there will be various exceptions.
 For example, six UEFA Champions League matches could be chosen for your predictions.
 This game is open only to individuals aged 18 or over who are residents of the UK, the Isle of Man, the Channel Islands, or the Republic of Ireland.